 Where none of the conditions listed above are present, an injury is a minor injury and not required to be reported to WorkSafeBC unless one of those conditions subsequently occurs.

-- A major structural failure or collapse of a structure, equipment, construction support system, or excavation
+- Major structural failure or collapse of a building, bridge, tower, crane, hoist, temporary construction support system, or excavation

 What do I do if I'm injured at work?

 - Report your injury to your employer as soon as possible.

 - Seek medical attention for your injury.
 If you need an ambulance or transportation from your workplace to your doctor's office or the hospital, your employer is required to pay those costs.
 Be sure to tell your doctor that your injury is work related.

 - Report your injury to WorkSafeBC as soon as possible.
 If you miss work as a result of your injury, please call our Teleclaim Contact Centre.
 If a WorkSafeBC staff member asks you to complete a Worker's injury report or an Application for Compensation and Report of Injury or Occupational Disease (Form 6) at any time it is important that you do so and submit it as soon as possible.